neerajnj10/Greystone_coding_challenge/README.md

 The objective is several stages of data exploration and final model creation for loan amount prediction.

-plotlyt graph can be found here- https://plot.ly/~neeraj10/13/
+plotly graph for `Year Built` vs `Expenses` can be found here- https://plot.ly/~neeraj10/13/